guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-schema-registry/01-logging/README.md

 ### Step 4: (patch)

-The patch will update your Confluent schema-registry deployment and create the Splunk Universal Forwarder sidecar container.
+The patch will update your Confluent schema-registry Deployment and create the Splunk Universal Forwarder sidecar container.

-- Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your statefulSet deployment
+- Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your Deployment

 *This part must be changed to match the name of your Deployment:*